-- We recognise that parents and carers have an essential role to play in enabling children and young people to become safe and responsible users of the internet and associated technologies. - We will build a partnership approach to online safety with parents and carers by: - Providing information and guidance on online safety in a variety of formats. - This will include offering specific online safety awareness training and highlighting online safety at other events such as parent evenings, transition events, fetes and sports days. - Drawing their attention to the online safety policy and expectations in newsletters, letters, our prospectus and on our website. - Requesting that they read online safety information as part of joining our community, for example, within our home school agreement. - Requiring them to read our acceptable use policies and discuss the implications with their children.
+- We recognise that parents and carers have an essential role to play in enabling children and young people to become safe and responsible users of the internet and associated technologies. - We will build a partnership approach to online safety with parents and carers by: - Providing information and guidance on online safety in a variety of formats. - This will include offering specific online safety awareness training and highlighting online safety at other events such as parent evenings, transition events, fetes and sports days. - Drawing their attention to the online safety policy and expectations in newsletters, letters, our prospectus and on our website. - Requesting that they read online safety information as part of joining our community, for example, within our home school agreement. - Requiring them to read our acceptable use policies and discuss the implications with their children. - Providing them with information about our approach to filtering and monitoring as well as information about the types of things that children will be doing online.

-6. Responding to Online Safety Incidents and Concerns
+Responding to Online Safety Incidents and Concerns

-All members of the community will be made aware of the reporting procedure for online safety concerns, including breaches of filtering, youth produced sexual imagery (sharing of nudes or semi-nudes/sexting), cyberbullying and illegal content.

-- All members of the community will be directed to the DSL or headteacher in such circumstances. - All members of the community must respect confidentiality and the need to follow the official procedures for reporting concerns. - We require staff, parents, carers and learners to work in partnership to resolve online safety issues. - After any investigations are completed, we will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - Safeguarding concerns and incidents, at level 3 or 4 on the Continuum of Need, should be reported to Single Point of Advice in line with East Sussex Safeguarding and Child Protection model policy. - If we are unsure how to proceed with an incident or concern, the DSL (or deputies) will seek advice from the Standards and Learning Effectiveness Service Safeguarding Team. - Where there is suspicion that illegal activity has occurred contact the Sussex Police using 101, or 999 if there is immediate danger or risk of harm. - If an incident or concern needs to be passed beyond our community (for example if other local settings are involved or the public may be at risk), the DSL will contact Sussex Police first to ensure that potential investigations are not compromised.
+- All members of the community will be made aware of the reporting procedure for online safety concerns, including breaches of filtering, youth produced sexual imagery (sharing of nudes or semi-nudes/sexting), cyberbullying and illegal content. - All members of the community will be directed to the DSL/DDSL or headteacher in such circumstances. - All members of the community must respect confidentiality and the need to follow the official procedures for reporting concerns. - We require staff, parents, carers and learners to work in partnership to resolve online safety issues. - After any investigations are completed, we will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - Safeguarding concerns and incidents, at level 3 or 4 on the Continuum of Need, should be reported to Single Point of Advice in line with East Sussex Safeguarding and Child Protection model policy. - If we are unsure how to proceed with an incident or concern, the DSL (or deputies) will seek advice from the Standards and Learning Effectiveness Service Safeguarding Team. - Where there is suspicion that illegal activity has occurred contact the Sussex Police using 101, or 999 if there is immediate danger or risk of harm. - If an incident or concern needs to be passed beyond our community (for example if other local settings are involved or the public may be at risk), the DSL or headteacher will contact Sussex Police first to ensure that potential investigations are not compromised.